The Bankrate promise

 Through internal surveys conducted by OSLA, 90 percent of the time, its staff received either “Good” or “Excellent” customer satisfaction marks.

 What types of student loans does OSLA service?

-OSLA handles two different types of federal loans: Direct Loans and Federal Family Education Loan Program (FFELP) loans.
-FFELP loans were discontinued in 2010, but if you borrowed one before then, OSLA might be your servicer.
+OSLA handles two types of federal loans: Direct Loans and Federal Family Education Loan Program (FFELP) loans.
+OSLA services the accounts of 1.17 million Direct Loan borrowers.
+Although FFELP loans were discontinued in 2010, OLSA still services the outstanding loans for more than 8,400 borrowers.

 How do I know if OSLA is my servicer?

-To figure out if OSLA is your loan servicer, you can log into your Federal Student Aid (FSA) account.
-The FSA website will show who your loan servicers are.
-You can also check your credit reports at AnnualCreditReport.com; your credit reports will list all of the companies that service your student loans.
+To determine if OSLA is your loan servicer, you can log into your Federal Student Aid (FSA) account, where your loan service will be identified.
+You can also check your credit reports at AnnualCreditReport.com.
+Your credit reports will list all of the companies that service your student loans.
 If you’ve taken out multiple student loans, you may have multiple servicers.

 How do I make my OSLA student loan payments?

-If OSLA is your student loan servicer, you’ll need to go to OSLA’s website and sign up with your account information.
+To make your OSLA student loan payments, create an account on OSLA’s website.
+You can either set up autopay to have your payment automatically deducted from your account every month or login every month to manually make your payment. and sign up with your account information.
 From there, you’ll be able to log in every month and make payments or sign up for autopay.

 The bottom line

-OSLA is a student loan servicer that handles loans for hundreds of thousands of federal student loan borrowers.
-If OSLA services your loans, you can log in to its website to make payments, manage your account and explore different repayment options.
+OSLA is a student loan servicer that handles loans for federal student loan borrowers.
+If OSLA services your student loans, you can log in to its website to make payments, manage your account and explore different repayment options.